Mpox (monkeypox)

 A physician's referral is needed for the laboratory test.

-How is monkeypox treated?
+How is mpox treated?

 The treatment is symptomatic, and the disease usually heals spontaneously within a few weeks.
-New antivirals can be used with caution to treat serious cases of monkeypox.
+New antivirals can be used with caution to treat serious cases of mpox.
 The availability of these drugs is limited, and the EU countries together with the European Commission are currently investigating the possibilities of procuring them.

-How can monkeypox be prevented?
+How can mpox be prevented?

-If you think you may have monkeypox, it is important to report the suspected infection by phone before entering healthcare services.
+If you think you may have mpox, it is important to report the suspected infection by phone before entering healthcare services.
 This way unprotected contacts between staff and the patient can be avoided, and a suitable room can be arranged for the patient for the visit, for example at the emergency clinic.

-Is there a vaccine against monkeypox?
+Is there a vaccine against mpox?

 Further information